fenetfiromsa/JobBridge/README.md

-**CareerLink** is a multi-page web application designed to help users find jobs, manage their professional profiles, track applications, and network with other professionals.
+**JobBridge** is a multi-page web application designed to help users find jobs, manage their professional profiles, track applications, and network with other professionals.
 This version includes **full HTML structure**.
 CSS and JavaScript will be implemented in later stages to enhance UI and interactivity.

 ---

 ## Overview

-CareerLink is a job networking and career management platform that allows users to:
+JobBridge is a job networking and career management platform that allows users to:

 - Create and manage personal profiles
 - Explore and apply for jobs